Athletics at the 2015 Pan American Games – Men's 100 metres

-The men's 100 metres sprint competition of the athletics events at the 2015 Pan American Games took place between the 21 and 22 of July at the CIBC Pan Am and Parapan Am Athletics Stadium.
+The men's 100 metres sprint competition of the athletics events at the 2015 Pan American Games took place between the 21 and 22 of July at the CIBC Pan Am and Parapan Am Athletics Stadium in Toronto, Canada.
 The defending Pan American Games champion is Lerone Clarke of Jamaica.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: